-Spicer: Hitler 'was not using the gas on his own people the same way that Assad is doing'
+Spicer apologizes for Hitler comparison: 'It was a mistake to do that'

 - Reporters in the briefing room offered the Holocaust as an example of chemical weapons use

-(CNN)White House press secretary Sean Spicer, in an effort to shame Russia's alliance with Syrian President Bashar al-Assad and his use of chemical weapons, said Tuesday Adolf Hitler "didn't even sink to using chemical weapons" during World War II.
+(CNN)White House press secretary Sean Spicer apologized Tuesday after saying Adolf Hitler "didn't even sink to using chemical weapons" during World War II in an effort to shame Russia's alliance with Syrian President Bashar al-Assad and his use of chemical weapons.

+The comment was immediately decried and after a series of attempts to clear up his words, Spicer apologized in an exclusive interview with CNN's Wolf Blitzer.

+"I was obviously trying to make a point about the heinous acts that Assad had made against his own people last week, using chemical weapons and gas.
+Frankly, I mistakenly made an inappropriate and insensitive reference to the Holocaust, for which there is no comparison," Spicer said.
+"And for that I apologize.
+It was a mistake to do that."

 While Hitler did not use chemical weapons on the battlefield, Hitler and the Nazis used gas chambers to exterminate Jews, disabled people and others.

-"You had someone who was despicable as Hitler who didn't even sink to using chemical weapons," Spicer said.
+"You had someone who was despicable as Hitler who didn't even sink to using chemical weapons," Spicer said during the briefing.
 "So you have to, if you are Russia, ask yourself is this a country and a regime that you want to align yourself with."

 The comment immediately reverberated online and audible gasps could be heard in the press briefing room after the Spicer made the comment.